Hau Lung-pin

-Hau Lung-pin (郝龍斌 (Hok Liông-pin, Hǎo Lóngbīn); born 22 August 1952) is a Taiwanese politician.
+Hau Lung-pin (郝龍斌 (Hok Liông-pin, Hǎo Lóngbīn); born 22 August 1952) is a Taiwanese chemist and politician.
 As a member of the New Party, he was elected to the Legislative Yuan in 1995, and resigned his seat to lead the Environmental Protection Administration in 2001.
 Hau stepped down from the EPA in 2003 and served as Mayor of Taipei from 2006 to 2014.
 He joined the Kuomintang (KMT) in 2006 and has served as vice chairman of the party in 2014 and from 2016 to 2020.

-Early life
+Early life and education

-Hau Lung-pin is the son of former Premier and 4-star General (Chief of the General Staff, Army Commander-in-Chief), Hau Pei-tsun.
-He was born in Taiwan with ancestral roots in Yancheng, Jiangsu, China.
-He attended the National Taiwan University and graduated in 1975 with a B.S. in Agricultural Chemistry.
-He then earned a PhD in Food Science and Technology at the University of Massachusetts Amherst, in 1983.
+Hau Lung-pin was born in Taipei on August 22, 1952.
+His father, Hau Pei-tsun, was a former premier and four-star general.
+His ancestral home is located in Yancheng, Jiangsu, China.

+After graduating from Cheng Kung Senior High School, Hau studied agricultural chemistry at National Taiwan University and received a Bachelor of Science (B.S.) in 1975.
+He then completed doctoral studies in the United States, where he earned his Ph.D. in food chemistry, food science, and agricultural chemistry from the University of Massachusetts Amherst in 1984.
+His doctoral dissertation was titled, "Thermal oxidation and radiolysis of lipids in monolayers".

+Career

-When Hau returned to Taiwan after his doctoral studies, he taught as a professor (1983–88, Associate Professor; 1988–96, Professor) at the Graduate Institute of Food Science and Technology at National Taiwan University.
+When Hau returned to Taiwan after his doctoral studies, he taught as a professor (1983–88, associate professor; 1988–96, professor) at the Graduate Institute of Food Science and Technology at National Taiwan University.
 As an educator, Hau won numerous awards including awards for excellence in teaching and in research.

 Hau left the Kuomintang in the early 1990s to join the New Party.
 He was elected as a legislator in 1995, and served until his appointment as chief of the central government's Environmental Protection Administration in 2001 under President Chen Shui-bian.
 He resigned from that position in 2003.

 Hau served as the secretary-general of the Red Cross in Taiwan and rejoined the Kuomintang in January 2006.